-- Personal injury physical pain and suffering can be included

-- Property damage (tangible)

-- Severe emotional distress (for NIED only)

-- Not mere economic damages, harm to reputation, or other oblique injuries - But note that oblique injuries may create liability covered under the heading of oblique torts - Pecuniary injury damages include compensation for the victim's medical expenses, lost wages or diminished earning capacity, and other economic expenses because of the injury. - Non-pecuniary injury pain, suffering, and other variations of mental distress.
+- Personal injury physical pain and suffering can be included - Property damage (tangible) - Severe emotional distress (for NIED only) - Not mere economic damages, harm to reputation, or other oblique injuries - But economic damages that flow from Personal or property damages are allowed (lost wages if disabled) - But note that oblique injuries may create liability covered under the heading of oblique torts - Pecuniary injury damages include compensation for the victim's medical expenses, lost wages or diminished earning capacity, and other economic expenses because of the injury. - Non-pecuniary injury pain, suffering, and other variations of mental distress.